Beatmania IIDX 21: Spada: Super Star Mitsuru Revival Event

 Super Star Mitsuru Revival Event was started on March 26, 2014.
 Through this event, the player can unlock eight customisation designs and shop items (billed as "Only One" items) by fulfilling the in-game conditions which relate to the wordplay number 326 in the first three stages of gameplay (similar to Legend Cross from IIDX Tricoro).
 Every time the condition is fulfilled (such as getting 326 on the note counts or BPM Total, or play songs that relate or come from the numbers 3, 2 and 6), new items will be made available in the Shop (but it is not mandatory to purchase them in the case of unlocking the song).
 If at least four criteria were fulfilled and have at least four customisation items available for purchase, Smug Face -どうだ, オレの生き様は- (Only One Edition) will be unlocked automatically for regular gameplay.
 Unlocking all the eight customization items in the shop will also unlock I will be back -オレは帰ってきた-.

 Like QProgue, the event ended on September 17, 2014, which automatically unlocks the two songs (some of the accessories and customization items were discounted).

 Music

 Currently, there are 90 new songs.
 While 21 songs from the older versions were removed, the remaining songs have returned for a total of 846 songs available in this game, although some songs must be unlocked by fulfilling requirements in-game.

-Song names in parenthesis represent the direct translation of Japanese titles.
+Song names in parentheses represent the direct translation of Japanese titles.
 Song names in bold represent the official in-game translation through the arcade machine's LED marquee.